rikturnbull/xr-ai-workbench/README.md

 - Enter the API Keys into the **XrAiSecretsManager**
 - Save the Scene

-For the built-in and AWS plugins use the following names for your API Keys in XrAiSecretsManager:
+For the built-in plugins use the following names for your API Keys in XrAiSecretsManager:

 - "Nvidia" - https://build.nvidia.com/settings/api-keys
 - "OpenAI" - https://platform.openai.com/account/api-keys